usarscotus/legal-directory/frcmp/rule_5.md

 (i) the government produces the warrant, a certified copy of the warrant, or a reliable electronic form of either; and

-(ii) the judge finds that the defendant is the same person named in the indictment, information, or warrant; and
+&nbsp;&nbsp;(ii) the judge finds that the defendant is the same person named in the indictment, information, or warrant; and

 &nbsp;&nbsp;&nbsp;&nbsp;(E) when a defendant is transferred and discharged, the clerk must promptly transmit the papers and any bail to the clerk in the district where the offense was allegedly committed.